Cub Cadet Challenger 750 Problems

 Solution

-When replacing parts on your Cadet Challenger 750, empty all the attachments and clean them before returning them back to the machine.
+When replacing parts on your Cadet Challenger 750, empty all the attachments and clean them before returning them to the machine.
 Also, check the gears to ensure there’s no debris or dirt.

 3. Transmission Issues